remix-run/remix/docs/pages/templates.md

 npx create-remix@latest --template remix-run/examples/basic
 ```

+### Third-Party Templates

+Some hosting providers maintain their own Remix templates.
+For more information, see their official integration guides listed below.

+- [Netlify][netlify-remix]
+- [Vercel][vercel-remix]

+### Private Templates

-Additionally, if your template is in a private GitHub repo, you can pass a GitHub token via the `--token` option:
+If your template is in a private GitHub repo, you can pass a GitHub token via the `--token` option:

 ```sh
 npx create-remix@latest --template your-private/repo --token yourtoken